Using the Time Tool

 5. Rescue launch time

-A rescue helicopter will launch from Coast Guard Air Station Cape Cod and fly to the distress location.
+The rescue helicopter will launch from U.S. Coast Guard Air Station Cape Cod, which is the only Coast Guard Aviation facility in the northeastern United States, and fly to the distress location.

 1. Insert a Place () object using the Insert Default () method.